Social Media Marketing Blog

 But before rushing to post on June 19, it's important to understand the history of Juneteenth — and what it really means for your brand.

-Guest writer and social strategist, Dante Nicholas, shares five ways to celebrate Juneteenth on social media, as well as a brief history lesson, below.
+Social strategist, Dante Nicholas, shares five ways to celebrate Juneteenth on social media in 2023, as well as a brief history lesson, below.

 Never Miss a Trend AgainJoin over 1 million marketers to get social news, trends, and tips right to your inbox!Email Address